Install everything, including CUDA, and load packages:

 If you haven't, then you might prefer the Fitting a Straight Line page.

-using Flux, CUDA, Statistics, ProgressMeter
+using Flux, Statistics, ProgressMeter

 # Generate some data for the XOR problem: vectors of length 2, as columns of a matrix: